 - Drugs that should be taken, but weren’t prescribed

 - Medications that could cause adverse side effects

 Consider a typical scenario where Medication Management Adherence provides a solution:

 Kara has been prescribed medication along with its refill, but she doesn’t finish her course and drops it mid-way.
 She does not bother to pick up her refill.
 When a Patient hasn’t followed the Prescription to the ‘T’ then the PBM updates Surescripts with such information and the Surescripts notifies the patient’s Provider by sending a message through the Surescripts Accelerator.

 Electronic healthcare is the next frontier in patient engagement, and effective use of Clinical Decision Support is the first step to conquering this new health landscape.
 The HITECH Act and MACRA have laid the path for a value-based, electronic healthcare system in America, and Clinical Decision Support serves as a supplement to the value-based mindset.

-The CMS notes that, “There is no definitive or comprehensive list of what can constitute CDS.
-The Office of the National Coordinator for Health Information Technology and CMS broadly interpret CDS as is stated in the 2012 Final Rule.
+The CMS notes that “There is no definitive or comprehensive list of what can constitute CDS.
+The Office of the National Coordinator for Health Information Technology and CMS broadly interprets CDS as is stated in the 2012 Final Rule.
 The rule allows a wide array of innovative and effective decision support tools available to providers.”
 The CMS provides a handy document on how Clinical Decision Support works with Meaningful Use.